 Ethernet over USB (RNDIS) is considered a direct communications connection.
-Therefore, it is a trusted connection and Administrator privileges are automatically granted for all functionality (csipasswd does not apply).
+Therefore, it is a trusted connection and csipasswd does not apply.

 When a file named .csipasswd is stored on the data logger CPU drive, basic access authentication is enabled in the data logger and read/write access to the web interface can be defined.
 Multiple user accounts with differing levels of access can be defined for one data logger.
 Four levels of access are available: